January the 18th 1863

 the Arkansas River to the recently completed Fort Hindman.
 This Confederate

 triumph would turn out to be the beginning of the end for the Post of Arkansas.
+The Civil

 ADMIRAL